mattfbacon/qake/README.md

 When neither of the above options is provided, Qake forwards the options provided to `make`.
 Thus usage such as `qake build` or `qake clean` is equivalent to running `make` with those subcommands, using the generated Makefile.
 You can also provide options such as `--always-make`.

-`example` is provided where you can test these commands.
+The directory `example` is provided where you can test these commands.

 Qake Makefiles contain phony targets `build` and `clean`.
 The generated Makefile’s default target is `build`, so just `qake` is the same as `qake build`.